Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `resDecreaseThreshold`: Percentage of the target frametime at which the program will stop decreasing resolution

-- `dataAverageSamples`: Samples to take for the average GPU time and to know if GPU is the bottleneck or not.
+- `dataAverageSamples`: Number of samples to use for the average GPU time.
 Depends on dataPullDelayMs.

 - `alwaysReproject`: (0 = disabled, 1 = enabled) Enabling will double the target frametime, so if you're at a target FPS of 120, it'll target 60.
 Useful if you have a bad CPU but good GPU.

 ## Building from source

-[For the time being, we only support Windows](https://github.com/Louka3000/OpenVR-Dynamic-Resolution/issues/8).
-We assume that you have a recent Visual Studio (2022), Git and CMake.
+We assume that you already have Git and CMake installed.
+Run:

 ```
 git clone --recursive https://github.com/Louka3000/OpenVR-Dynamic-Resolution.git